 - Slice 8 vanilla beans down the middle, scraping out their seeds.
 Place four pods worth of seeds in each jar.
 Slice pods in half and place four in each jar.

 - Fill one jar with rum (for fun and variation. richer flavor).

 - Cap tightly.

 - Put in dark location for at least two months.
 Shake when you remember.

 - Advice: Wait as long as you can.
 Take this as a spiritual exercise in patience.
-Mine are three and going.
+My bottle is now three years and going.
+I just keep topping it off and adding more pods.
 The best flavor is yet to come.

 - Use for all your baking and tasting needs.
 Think: lattes, cream on strawberries, banana bread, yogurt etc.

 - I have begun an indefinate vanilla pods they get popped in.
 If I find extra alcohol on my hands, the bottle gets topped off.